mariobodemann/talks/contentful/meetups/gdg-berlin-android/2016-august-daydream/daydream.rst

 Google Cardboard
 ----------------

-* Easy to produce,
+* easy to produce
-* available from different companies,
+* available from different companies
-* in different styles/interactions,
+* in different styles/interactions
-* *You just need a phone.*
+* *You just need a phone™*

 .. image:: images/cardboard-viewer.jpg
   :class: bottom-right